-Concerta and Adderall are stimulant medications.
-A doctor may prescribe these drugs to someone with attention deficit hyperactivity disorder (ADHD) or narcolepsy.
+Concerta and Adderall are both stimulant medications.
+There are some differences between them, but they can both help people with attention deficit hyperactivity disorder (ADHD) or narcolepsy.

 Stimulants work by helping to regulate chemicals in a person’s brain that support thinking and paying attention.